-Nathan Herzog (2004) Dean and Professor, School of EducationBA, Point Loma Nazarene University, 1999; MA, National University, 2002; PhD, Capella University, 2010.
+Nathan Herzog (2004) Dean and Professor, School of Education BA, Point Loma Nazarene University, 1999; MA, National University, 2002; PhD, Capella University, 2010.

-Today, more than ever, teachers are taking the role of a parent.
-Because of this, Nathan feels it is important for him to instill parental responsibilities into Jessup's teacher candidates.
-Coming from a family of eleven children with a large number of close-knit extended relatives, you can imagine he has many "real-life" situations to share in the classroom.
-Nathan is excited to be a part of what God is doing at Jessup and specifically in the Credentials with Character program as it is designed to further develop characteristics helping students grow spiritually, intellectually, and academically.
-With more than 20 years of experience with multiple grade levels in public, private, and charter schools, Dr. Herzog brings a wealth of knowledge to help prepare educators to be effective teachers, administrators, and/or leaders within their communities.
+With more than 23 years of experience with multiple grade levels in public, private, and charter schools, Dr. Herzog brings a wealth of knowledge to help prepare educators to be effective teachers, administrators, and/or leaders within their communities.
 Some of the roles that Dr. Herzog has served in K-12 education are department chair, professional development planning team, health careers academy instructor, sheltered immersion instructor, curriculum and content specialist, and Beginning Teacher Support and Assessment (BTSA) mentor.
 Dr. Herzog is a state master trainer for the Teaching Performance Assessments (TPAs).
 Dr. Herzog also regularly participates in research and has been published a number of times in science and educational journals.
 As the Dean of the School of Education he serves on several committees for the California Department of Education to advise the State Superintendent of Public Instruction on important Education matters.